What happened to Azure Machine Learning Workbench?

-Most of the artifacts that were created in the earlier version of Azure Machine Learning service are stored in your own local or cloud storage.
+Most of the artifacts that were created in the earlier version of Azure Machine Learning are stored in your own local or cloud storage.
 These artifacts won't ever disappear.

 In this article, you learn about what changed and how it affects your pre-existing work with the Azure Machine Learning Workbench and its APIs.

 This article is not for Azure Machine Learning Studio users.
-It is for Azure Machine Learning service customers who have installed the Workbench (preview) application and/or have experimentation and model management preview accounts.
+It is for Azure Machine Learning customers who have installed the Workbench (preview) application and/or have experimentation and model management preview accounts.

 - A simplified Azure resources model.